actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 The summary gives us important statistics such as the minimum and maximum values of the variable in the datasets, and important quantiles.

-To find the most common descriptive statistics of mean and variance in R, we can use mean() and var().
+To find the most common descriptive statistics of mean, variance, correlation in R, we can use mean(), var(), and cor().

-## Plots
+## Scatter Plots and Pairwise Plots

 There are also functions that can help visualise distributions of the data.